Call of an Ancient Power — Bringing Civilization into a New Age

 Fortunately, sdl12-compat comes to our rescue again.
 It supports emulating the SDL 1.2 CDROM API by using a set of MP3 files in a directory.
 Indeed, you may have noticed the debug message sdl12-compat prints out to let us know about this feature:

-INFO: of MP3 files named trackXX.mp3 where XX is a track number in two digits
+INFO: This app is looking for CD-ROM drives, but no path was specified INFO: Set the SDL12COMPAT_FAKE_CDROM_PATH environment variable to a directory INFO: of MP3 files named trackXX.mp3 where XX is a track number in two digits INFO: from 01 to 99

-We then need to set the SDL12COMPAT_FAKE_CDROM_PATH environment variable to the directory with our mp3 files.
-If we put the files in the current directory, alongside the libraries we've found and compiled, we can put together a command like:
+directory with our mp3 files.
+If we put the files in the current directory, alongside the libraries we've

 SDL12COMPAT_FAKE_CDROM_PATH=`pwd` LD_LIBRARY_PATH=.
 LD_PRELOAD=libcivctp_wrapper.so ./civctp.dynamic_fixed

-Warning: It may seem like you can just set SDL12COMPAT_FAKE_CDROM_PATH to . to set it to the current directory, but that doesn't actually work.
 This is because CivCTP changes the current directory before it plays CD tracks, so it can't find the files.
 Using an absolute path is necessary.
-(The dynamic linker runs before any of Civilization's code, so it's safe to use relative paths for LD_LIBRARY_PATH or LD_PRELOAD.
+(The dynamic

 The good news is that Civilization: Call to Power now seems to be working.
 Indeed, you can play for quite a while without noticing any issues whatsoever.
 All seems well.
 However…